Al Gore: Harvard

 Gore enrolled in Harvard College in 1965; he initially planned to major in English and write novels but later decided to major in government.
 On his second day on campus, he began campaigning for the freshman student government council and was elected its president.
-He was roommates with actor Tommy Lee Jones in Dunster House.
+He was roommates with future actor Tommy Lee Jones in Dunster House.

 Gore was an avid reader who fell in love with scientific and mathematical theories, but he did not do well in science classes and avoided taking math.
 During his first two years, his grades placed him in the lower one-fifth of his class.
 During his second year, he reportedly spent much of his time watching television, shooting pool and occasionally smoking marijuana.
 In his junior and senior years, he became more involved with his studies, earning As and Bs.
 In his senior year, he took a class with oceanographer and global warming theorist Roger Revelle, who sparked Gore's interest in global warming and other environmental issues.
 Gore earned an A on his thesis, "The Impact of Television on the Conduct of the Presidency, 1947–1969", and graduated with an A.B. cum laude in June 1969.